AUTHOR'S MAIN SITE > > > > > TABLE OF CONTENTS for version 2 OpenOffice database tutorials.

 That's it!
 You have a copy of the table.
 Similar things can be done with forms, queries and reports.

-The same techniques are useful for creating new tables, etc, from existing ones the copy/ paste, within OpenOffice that I've just described is the "Save As" mechanism here.
+The same techniques are useful for creating new tables, etc, from existing ones.
+The same sort of copy/ paste, within OpenOffice that I've just described provides the "Save As" mechanism.

 An aside: This is probably the spot to mention what you may need to be told: When you are actually working with your database, editing data, as opposed to setting the whole thing up, there is no "Save" in the sense that is normal in most computer applications.
 Each time you leave a record, ooBase tries to save that to your hard disk.
 The "Save" process is almost instantaneous.
 Only when (and every time!) you try to shut down the database, or a table in it, when you have changed what's on your screen for a record, but not left the record, are you asked "Don't you want to save the change you made?"